 “I used to have a solid track record as a project manager.
 Now, I get to feel anxious every two weeks.
-Will the team deliver on their iteration commitments?
+Will the team deliver on their sprint commitments?
 How will the demo go this time?
 Senior management keeps interfering in tactical work, asking me to increase productivity and holding me accountable for delivering this project — but I feel powerless to affect its outcome.”

 Even people who were running apparently successful Agile implementations expressed concerns:

 “I lead the team’s meetings, keep on top of their plans, and help remove the occasional impediment.
 But I want my role to be more significant than that!
 I know Agile is so much more about the people than the process or tools, but what can I do to help?
 Anytime they run into a serious team challenge, I’m told not to intervene — they should work it out on their own.
 I don’t feel that I add any significant value to the team.”

 “We’ve been using Agile methods successfully for quite a while.
 The team has jelled, and they seem to flow smoothly with their process.
 But retrospectives yield only minor improvements, and I feel we’ve reached a plateau.
 How can I help our good team become a great team?”